IBF Featherweight Champion

 JOSH WARRINGTON was tagged the ‘boxing tooth fairy’ when he worked as a dental technician, but his dreams came true by becoming a World champion

-when he turned professional boxing on manager Steve Wood’s small hall shows, few expected him to go beyond British title level.
+When he turned professional boxing in 2009 on manager Steve Wood’s small hall shows, few expected him to go beyond British title level.

 Now he is one of Britain’s best known boxers and despite a setback in February 2021 against Mauricio Lara he’s still fiercely determined to become a two-time World champion.